manish1404/servlets/README.md

 ## Welcome to java-servlets

-You can use the [editor on GitHub](https://github.com/manish1404/servlets/edit/master/README.md) to maintain and preview the content for your website in Markdown files.
+You can use the tomcat apache server to create a database download tomcat server by clicking on this link

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.